Justanother-engineer/Email-Combination-Generator/README.md

 ## Features

-- Generate email IDs based on first name, last name, and domain.
+- Generate email IDs based on first name, middle name , last name, and domain.
 - Save generated email IDs to a `.txt` or `.csv` file.
 - Process input from either command-line arguments or a text file.